Beef Onion Stir-fry: Quick Chinese Recipe | The Woks of Life

 In a medium bowl, add the flank steak, baking soda, cornstarch, oil, oyster sauce, and water.
 Mix until the liquid has been absorbed, and set aside to marinate for at least 15 minutes, or up to 30 minutes.

-Meanwhile, in a small bowl, combine the light soy sauce, dark soy sauce, ketchup, sugar, sesame oil, and water.
+Meanwhile, in a small bowl, combine the light soy sauce, dark soy sauce, ketchup, oyster sauce, sugar, sesame oil, and water.
 Set aside.

 Heat a wok over high heat until smoking.
 Add 1 tablespoon of oil, and spread the beef in the wok in a single layer.
 Sear the meat, undisturbed, for 30 seconds to 1 minute, until browned.